Expertise

 Electron microscopy

-We have access to a Zeiss Crossbeam 550, which can image beam sensitve samples at high resolution, including the internal structure of formulations, composites and biological matter.
-The FIB column enables the controlled milling away of thin slices of the sample.
+In electron microscopy, electrons rather than light are used for imaging samples.
+This allows for higher resolution, but typically only the sample surface can be imaged and the sample has to be imaged under vacuum i.e. not in solution.
+The JEOL Scanning Electron Microscope (SEM) we have access to can image secondary electrons (for a topographical view as in the top image) or backscattered electrons (for a compositional view).
+The Zeiss cryo-SEM allows imaging of flash-frozen samples, providing a snapshot of soft and biological samples in their near-native state.
+The Focussed Ion Beam (FIB) enables the controlled milling away of thin slices of the sample.
 Between each slice an SEM image is taken automatically, thus generating a stack of images that can be reconstructed to obtain a 3D image.
-The EDS system and a backscatter detector provide rapid elemental mapping.
-The cryo preparation system can be used to slush freeze, freeze-fracture, sublime and sputter coat samples before transferring to the main SEM chamber, all under cryo conditions; there is also a high-pressure freezer.
+The EDX system and a backscatter detector provide rapid elemental mapping.
+The cryo preparation system can be used to slush freeze, freeze-fracture, sublime and sputter coat samples before transferring to the main SEM chamber, all under cryo conditions; there is also a high-pressure freezer, for example allowing relatively thick samples to be frozen for cryo-FIB-SEM.

 Digital photography